Matt-Eva/intro-to-hash-tables/README.md

 Many hash table implementations have a <em>rehashing</em> feature built into them, where a hash table will increase the number of buckets it has when the load factor approaches 1.
 Note that rehashing itself can be a resource-intensive operation, as the computer has to reallocate memory for the newly sized hash table.

-## Performance Implications
+## Performance Implications / Conclusion

 Hash tables can be an extremely handy data structure to use to organize data and solve algorthmic problems, in part because of the way the information is organized, and in part due to their quick lookup operations.

 Oftentimes, accessing a key within a hash table will be referred to as having an O(1) time complexity.
-That's ideal for a hash table, and hash tables do routinely achieve that level of performance, but it's important to know that the under-the-hood mechanics aren't quite that simple.
+That's ideal for a hash table, and hash tables do routinely achieve that level of performance, but it's important to know that the under-the-hood mechanics aren't quite that simple, as we've discussed.

 It's also important to consider whether or not your hash table will be dynamically resized at runtime, in which case your computer could end up having to reallocate memory for that hash table a number of times, which could drastically impact the overall performance of your program.